Jason Maas: Back to Edmonton

 January 16, 2008, the Edmonton Eskimos announced Maas was back in the green and gold.
 Come training camp, Maas and Lefors battled for the second-string quarterback spot but were both named 2 and 2A by head coach Danny Maciocca.
 Maas saw about two quarters of playing time in the second preseason game of 2008 and impressed, completing 16 of 19 passes for 256 yards and a touchdown.
 Maas remained the Eskimos backup for 2009, but for 2010 seemed to have been demoted to third-stringer early in the season in favour of Jared Zabransky.
 Maas's new tenure was rumored to be an apprenticeship for a coaching job within the organization.
 However, Maas wished to continue playing if he couldn't play for the Eskimos, so he was released on February 22, 2011, to potentially land with another team.
-Jason Maas officially retired from the CFL after an eleven-year career as a player on May 26, 2011.
+Maas officially retired from the CFL after an eleven-year career as a player on May 26, 2011.